RESOURCES FOR YOUR PATIENTS AND YOUR PRACTICE

-ILUMYA® (tildrakizumab-asmn) set a new benchmark as the IL-23 inhibitor with the first and longest complete data set from 2 Phase 3 clinical trials for moderate-to-severe plaque psoriasis.1
+ILUMYA® (tildrakizumab-asmn) set a new benchmark as the IL-23 inhibitor with the first and longest complete data set from 2 Phase 3 clinical trials for moderate-to-severe plaque psoriasis.

 Short on time?
 Learn about the key attributes of ILUMYA® in under 4 minutes.
-This dynamic video showcases the most important information you need to know about the long-term efficacy, durable safety, quarterly dosing, and mechanism of action of ILUMYA®.
+This dynamic video showcases the most important information you need to know about the long-term efficacy, durable safety, and dosing and administration of ILUMYA®.

 Watch the video below to see a healthcare professional (Dr. George Han) properly inject ILUMYA®, learn about the dosing benefits of ILUMYA®, and see a dosing comparison of different regimens for the treatment of moderate-to-severe plaque psoriasis.